jamesloper/lemontron/_bom/extruder-drive-gear.md

     note: 5mm bore, 7mm OD, 1.5mm pitch
 kofi: true
 optional: false
+category: Hardware
+modification: true
 ---

 This is a generic BondTech style extruder drive gear, the primary component of the Lemonstruder.
 It is a 5mm bore gear with a 7mm outer diameter.
 It is made of stainless steel and has a 1.5mm pitch.

-You have to cut it with hack saw to make it into a Lemonstruder.
+## Required Modifications

+Shorten the extruder gear by cutting off the gears on the bottom, not too high - retain use of the grub screw.